-A close relationship has been formed with the Homeless Liaisons in the school districts to help families that need not only educational services for their children but to get families on needed assistance.
-In addition the Veteran's Administration has been very proactive is outreach efforts with focus on Indian Reservations.
+McKinney Vento Homeless Liaisons in the school districts to help families that need not only educational services for their children but to get families on needed assistance.
+In addition, the Veteran's Administration has been very proactive is outreach efforts with focus on Indian Reservations.
 This process has identified and provided resources to individuals and families who may not otherwise be identified and receiving assistance.